PhD in Social Work

 As of September 2021, the GRE is neither required nor considered for application to the SSW Doctoral program.
 This change is consistent with the School of Social Work's commitment to anti-racism, diversity, equity, and inclusion of local and international students.

 Research Paper/Writing SampleThe ability to communicate effectively is essential for the successful completion of the Ph.D.
 Program.
 The writing sample will be used to evaluate an applicant’s analytic skills, writing style, critical thinking, and ability to deal with complex material.
 Applicants need to prepare an 8-10 page literature review with citations in proper APA format on a topic they are interested in pursuing as a dissertation topic.
 Review the current literature in the field to demonstrate your knowledge in this area and how it supports the research ideas you might wish to pursue in your doctoral studies.

 International Students: Admission Requirements

 For more information

 Doctoral students are eligible to receive tuition waivers to cover their first two years of required course work.
 Health insurance is included.
-The School of Social Work may also match the tuition waiver with a $10,000 stipend per year.
+The School of Social Work may also match the tuition waiver with an $18,000 stipend per year.
 The stipend requires the doctoral student to work 10 hours per week with a faculty member who shares similar research interests.